 She has completed numerous course relating to geriatrics, animal hospice, pain management, canine massage and trigger point therapy.
 She has completed a Pet Loss and Grief Companioning Certification course through Two Hearts Pet Loss Center, in addition to certification as a Pet Loss Counselor through the Association for Pet Loss and Bereavement.

-She is currently enrolled in the first ever animal hospice and palliative care certification course through the International Association for Animal Hospice and Palliative Care.
+She is amongst the first group of veterinarians to be named as a Certified Hospice and Palliative Care Veterinarian (CHPV) through the International Association for Animal Hospice and Palliative Care.
 She has written two chapters in a newly released textbook called "Treatment and Care of the Geriatric Veterinary Patient."
 She is a guest lecturer at the Ontario Veterinary College for the Art of Veterinary Medicine course on animal euthanasia.
 She has begun certification as a Certified Canine Rehabilitation Therapist through the Canine Rehabilitation Institute.
 Her goal in providing compassionate in-home palliative and hospice care and ultimately, end-of-life care, is to allow people to strengthen and lengthen the bond they share with their much loved pet.

 When not working, Dr. Banks enjoys photography, travelling, spinning, reading, cottaging, collecting vintage flea powder tins and spending time with her friends and family.
 She shares her home with her husband and 2 teenage children, a chihuahua named B.D (Baby Dog) and a lovable Bernese Mountain Dog named Maple.

-When not working in the clinic or making house calls, Dr. Stekel enjoys volunteering in her children’s school, reading, traveling and spending time with family and friends.
-She shares her home with her husband, two daughters and two cockapoos, Lennie and Raffi.
+When not working, Dr. Stekel enjoys volunteering at her children’s school, reading, traveling, spending time with family and friends and making visits to a local senior care facility with her St. John Ambulance certified Therapy Dog, Lennie Briscoe.
+She shares her home with her husband, two daughters and their 2 cockapoos, Lennie and new puppy Rafael Barba (Raffi).

 Dr. Rachel Ellis is a graduate of North Carolina State University College of Veterinary Medicine.
 Prior to veterinary school, Dr. Ellis earned a Bachelor of Science at the University of Vermont with a major in Animal Science.
 Dr. Ellis joined the team at MMVS in 2015 and is honoured to be a part of such a unique and accomplished practice.
 Preserving the relationship between pets and their parents is very important to Dr. Ellis, as she supports pet parents through the difficult decisions that need to be made at the end of a pet's life.